 Air Fryer Roasted Vegetable Medley

-Tips for perfectly roasted Air Fryer Vegetables
+Tips for Air Frying Roasted Vegetables

-- Work in batches: Make sure to spread the vegetables in a single layer in the air fryer basket leaving some space between each other to avoid uneven cooking.
+- Work in batches: Make sure to spread the vegetables in a single layer in the air fryer basket, leaving some space between each other to avoid uneven cooking.
 Don’t overcrowd.
 Cook in batches if needed.

 - Shake the basket halfway: It's important to shake the basket halfway through to allow the veggies to be cooked evenly.